-In addition, when Medicare-eligible retirees' true out-of-pocket drug expenses exceed \$4,700, 100% of additional drug costs become eligible for reimbursement.
+In addition, when Medicare-eligible retirees' reach the Medicre Part D "true out-of-pocket" (TROOP) limit for the year, 100% of additional drug costs become eligible for reimbursement.
 Your basic health plan drug rider will cover 95% of drug expenses and you will be responsible for the remaining 5%.
 You may then submit proof of payment for that 5% share to the OSA Welfare Fund for 100% reimbursement under the SMMP.